ibm-cloud-docs/key-protect/import-root-keys.md

         </td>
         <td>
           <p>
-            The name of the file where your base64 encoded key material will be be outputted once the command has ran.
+            The name of the file where your base64 encoded key material will be outputted once the command has ran.
           </p>
           <p>
             Ensure that the key is 128, 192, or 256 bits in length.